kora-projects/kora-docs/mkdocs/docs/en/documentation/validation.md

     ```

-4) Create a validation annotation and annotate it `@ValidatedBy` with the previously created `ValidatorFactory` inheritor:
+4. Create a validation annotation and mark it with `@ValidatedBy` using the previously created `ValidatorFactory` subtype:

 ===! ":fontawesome-brands-java: `Java`"